theodorosg/python-coding-challenge/README.md

 ## Task

-After the coding challenge is does please
+After the coding challenge is done please

 - add a new commit
 - push it to your repository